Chaos theory: Economics

 It is possible that economic models can also be improved through an application of chaos theory, but predicting the health of an economic system and what factors influence it most is an extremely complex task.
 Economic and financial systems are fundamentally different from those in the classical natural sciences since the former are inherently stochastic in nature, as they result from the interactions of people, and thus pure deterministic models are unlikely to provide accurate representations of the data.
 The empirical literature that tests for chaos in economics and finance presents very mixed results, in part due to confusion between specific tests for chaos and more general tests for non-linear relationships.

 Chaos could be found in economics by the means of recurrence quantification analysis.
-In fact, Orlando et al. by the means of the so-called recurrence quantification correlation index were able detect hidden changes in time series.
+In fact, Orlando et al. by the means of the so-called recurrence quantification correlation index were able to detect hidden changes in time series.
 Then, the same technique was employed to detect transitions from laminar (regular) to turbulent (chaotic) phases as well as differences between macroeconomic variables and highlight hidden features of economic dynamics.
-Finally, chaos could help in modeling how economy operate as well as in embedding shocks due to external events such as COVID-19.
+Finally, chaos theory could help in modeling how an economy operates as well as in embedding shocks due to external events such as COVID-19.

+Finite predictability in weather and climate

+Due to the sensitive dependence of solutions on initial conditions (SDIC), also known as the butterfly effect, chaotic systems like the Lorenz 1963 model imply a finite predictability horizon.
+This means that while accurate predictions are possible over a finite time period, they are not feasible over an infinite time span.
+Considering the nature of Lorenz's chaotic solutions, the committee led by Charney et al. in 1966 extrapolated a doubling time of five days from a general circulation model, suggesting a predictability limit of two weeks.
+This connection between the five-day doubling time and the two-week predictability limit was also recorded in a 1969 report by the Global Atmospheric Research Program (GARP).
+To acknowledge the combined direct and indirect influences from the Mintz and Arakawa model and Lorenz's models, as well as the leadership of Charney et al., Shen et al. refer to the two-week predictability limit as the "Predictability Limit Hypothesis," drawing an analogy to Moore's Law.

+AI-extended modeling framework

+In AI-driven large language models, responses can exhibit sensitivities to factors like alterations in formatting and variations in prompts.
+These sensitivities are akin to butterfly effects.
+Although classifying AI-powered large language models as classical deterministic chaotic systems poses challenges, chaos-inspired approaches and techniques (such as ensemble modeling) may be employed to extract reliable information from these expansive language models (see also "Butterfly Effect in Popular Culture").